Wilson Benesch

-Wilson Benesch is a British company that designs and manufactures high-end audio equipment, like loudspeakers and turntables.
+Wilson Benesch is a British private company that designs and manufactures hi-fi audio equipment, including loudspeakers and turntables.
 Wilson Benesch was founded in 1989 in Sheffield, South Yorkshire, England.
-Today the company is regarded as an audio design companies in the United Kingdom.
-Wilson Benesch operates its entire design and manufacturing operation from Falcon House, an art-deco styled building in the North-West of the city and the original home of Batchelors, built in the 1930s.
+Wilson Benesch operates its entire design and manufacturing operation from Falcon House.
+Built in the 1930s, Falcon House is an art-deco styled building in the North-West of Sheffield, the original home of Batchelors.

-Wilson Benesch's first product was the Wilson Benesch Turntable launched in 1991.
-Since then Wilson Benesch has consistently developed turntables, loudspeakers, and furniture.
-The company has frequently used carbon fibre composites and metal alloys within its manufacturing process.
+Wilson Benesch launched its first product in 1991, the Wilson Benesch Turntable, and continues to develop turntables, loudspeakers, furniture, and generators.
+The company often uses carbon fibre composites and metal alloys in its manufacturing process.

-Despite its name, there are no relations between Wilson Benesch and the US loudspeaker manufacturer Wilson Audio.

 In-house design and manufacturing

-Wilson Benesch states that it manufactures almost 90% of all product components in-house from raw materials.
-Design work is completed using Dassault Systemes three-dimensional CAD/CAM software, with the company operating machinery, including but not limited to CNC machines for metal alloy components and Vacuum Resin Transfer Moulding Machinery for the production of carbon fibre composite components.
+Wilson Benesch claims to manufacture nearly 90% of all its product components in-house from raw materials.
+Design work is completed using Dassault Systèmes’ three-dimensional CAD/CAM software, with the company operating various types of machinery, including CNC machines for metal alloy components and Vacuum Resin Transfer Moulding machinery for producing carbon fibre composite components.

-In 2012 Wilson Benesch took out a loan with Finance Yorkshire, who provide seedcorn, loan and equity investments via the UK Government, European Regional Development Fund and European Investment Bank to help businesses grow and develop.
-The loan allowed Wilson Benesch to expand its manufacturing operation and commence end-to-end production of its new reference loudspeaker, the Cardinal.
+In 2012, Wilson Benesch secured a loan with Finance Yorkshire, who provide seedcorn, loan and equity investments via the UK Government, European Regional Development Fund and European Investment Bank to help businesses grow and develop.
+The loan enabled Wilson Benesch to expand its manufacturing operations and begin end-to-end production of its new reference loudspeaker, the Cardinal.

 Technology, research and development

 Research and development (R&D) has been central to the development of Wilson Benesch.
 From the outset, finance and subsequent earnings from sales of the initial products were invested in new product development.

-In addition, Wilson Benesch has secured funding through grant applications to Her Majesty's Government for innovative, high-risk, research and development projects.
+In addition, Wilson Benesch has secured funding through grant applications to His Majesty's Government for innovative, high-risk, research and development projects.
 These projects have drawn on collaborative partnerships with scientists in a number of fields and from a number of universities, including, University of Leeds, University of Oxford, University of Sheffield and Sheffield Hallam University, as well as other technology companies and institutes such as the Advanced Manufacturing Park and Hypetex.
 Since its foundation, Wilson Benesch has been successful in six separate grant funding applications, accounting for more than £600,000 of publicly funded research and development.
 These programs have often been conducted by the company as part of a match funded agreement, with Wilson Benesch committing as much as 50% of the total R&D budget.

 Noteworthy innovations resulting directly from grant funded research: